 Everyone has their secrets.
-Although they might not be juicy enough to overthrow an overly-corrupt government or the kind that may lead to our own inevitable prosecution, many of us possess a myriad of sensitive files and folders we’d rather not be seen by the likes of friends, family and colleagues who happen upon our computer.
-Whether you want to shield your forthcoming Christmas list from the prying eyes of nosy children or merely keep your finances and business plans hidden from others, there’s plenty of reasons for seeking password protection for the private data housed within your PC.
-After all, you wouldn’t want little Jimmy finding out you purchased him a Furby Boom before the big reveal … where’s the fun in that?
+Whether you want to shield your Christmas list from the prying eyes of nosy children, or merely keep your tax records hidden, there are plenty of reasons for seeking password protection for the private data housed within your PC.
+After all, you wouldn’t want little Timmy finding out you purchased him a newfangled Cozmo robot before the big reveal — where’s the fun in that?

 As previously mentioned, most popular versions of Windows are utterly devoid of any folder-specific protections.
-You might be able to rename, share, optimize inner content and manually specify who can access a folder, but adding a basic password requires a third-party archiving utility or some form of compression software.
-For our purposes, this guide will rely on the ever-so-popular 7-Zip, an open-source zip compression utility readily available as a free download courtesy of Russian developer Igor Pavlov.
-You’ll may be required to decompress the folder before use, but that’s a small price to pay for password protection.
+You might be able to rename, share, optimize inner content, and manually specify who can access a folder, but adding a password requires a third-party archiving utility or some form of compression software.
+For our purposes, this guide will rely on the ever-so-popular 7-Zip, an open-source zip compression utility that’s readily available for free courtesy of Russian developer Igor Pavlov.
+You’ll be required to decompress the folder before use, but that’s a small price to pay for password protection.